RahulSChand/Optical-Flow-Shape-Dataset/README.md

 If you want to **sanity test** 🧪 your deep learning model & don't want to **spend time** ⌚ **& effort** 🏋️‍♀️ to run one full iteration on the "Flying Chairs" dataset, you can **use this library to generate (easier, smaller & customizable) toy optical flow datasets**. ***If your model fails here, you damn well know it will not work on "Flying chairs".*** 😭

 #### What is an optical flow dataset ❓
-  1. Optical flow datasets (like `FLying Chairs`) consist of 3 points. `Image-1`, `Image-2` & an array of shape (Height x Width x 2) which stores the optical flow b/w `Image-1` & `Image-2`
+  1. Each data point in an optical flow dataset (like `FLying Chairs`) consist of 3 things. `Image-1` 📷, `Image-2` 📷 & an array of shape (Height x Width x 2) which stores the optical flow b/w `Image-1` & `Image-2`

   2. Standard optical flow datasets are `big` & `harder` 🔴 to test with (& rightly so, since these datasets are based on real or close to real life images & scenarios).
-So why do I need a toy dataset? 🤷‍♂️

   To any one wondering what "flying chair" is?
 It is a standard dataset that is used to compare performance of optical flow models (https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html#flyingchairs). `Think of it as being the GLUE/CIFAR‑100 of optical flow estimation research.`